-- Complete the specific measurements and calculations mentioned in the "experimental details" section for metals and polymers. - Plot the stress-strain curves for the steel (the one loaded directly to fracture), copper and brass separately.
-Think what forms of curves should be expected and discuss the forms of your stress-strain. - Plot all the stress-strain curves of the second steel sample in one figure (step 1+2+3).
-Explain in what ways do the steels behave differently?
-What is happening microstructurally? - Why does the Young's modulus obtained for the metal samples underestimate the real value?
-How would you take a more accurate measurement? - Plot stress-strain curves for all polymer samples and explain any different behaviour.
-Compare the behaviour of the following pairs of samples and discuss in terms of their molecular configuration and flexibility: - Polystyrene vs toughened polystyrene - Low density polyethylene vs high density polyethylene - High density polyethylene vs polypropylene - Polystyrene vs polycarbonate - Explain how necking is different between the polymers and metals - If possible, relate any changes in the appearance of the sample with salient features on your graphs.
+- Copies of all your group's load-extension curves - The specific measurements and calculations mentioned in the "experimental details" section for metals and polymers. - Stress-strain curves for the steel (the one loaded directly to fracture), copper and brass.
+Comment on what forms of curves should be expected and those that you observed. - Stress-strain curves of the second steel sample, with steps 1, 2+3 plotted in one figure. - Comment on what ways the steels behave differently and what is happening microstructurally. - Comment on why the Young's modulus obtained for the metal samples underestimate the real value, and your suggestion for how you would take a more accurate measurement - Stress-strain curves for all the polymer samples, with explanations for any different behaviours and how necking is different between the polymers and metals. - Comment on the behaviour of the following pairs of samples and how this depends on their molecular configuration and flexibility (If possible, relate any changes in the appearance of the sample with salient features on your graphs):